 “Metamodernism not only rejects epistemological foundationalism, but further dismisses these concerns as insignificant in comparison to other more pressing issues.
 Metamodernists tend to emphasize the operation and orientation of power.”

 “Jürgen Habermas, for instance, unequivocally declares himself to be postmetaphysical.”

 Feldman epitomizes this period of thought by reference to the debate surrounding intellectuals such as Hans-Georg Gadamer, Jürgen Habermas, and Jacques Derrida, among others.
-At the same time, we should also acknowledge that narratives such as Feldman’s “metamodernism” indicate that their author is standing at some distance from that which is described.
-Only once both author and reader are standing on the outside can the truth of such a historical periodization resonate.
-To be sure, such a historical periodization places the author and the reader outside of that which is described; and in this case, beyond post-WWII humanism and its “problematizing of critique”.
-When standing together with Feldman in such a space, and looking at our own historical paradigm, we can also ask if metaphysical questions would again be useful, and particularly when addressing the challenges of a “metamodernity” — namely,
+At the same time, we should acknowledge that narratives such as Feldman’s metamodernism indicate that their author is standing at some distance from that which is described.
+Feldman’s metamodernism places us in a peculiar and novel historical vantage point.
+Such a position allows us to experience relief from worn problematics; we might also find ourselves favorably positioned for a unique interrogation of the suffering of today.
+Interestingly, we might ask if metaphysical questions would again be useful, and particularly when addressing the challenges of a “metamodernity”—namely,

 a problematizing of labor;